rickstaa/stable-learning-control/bayesian_learning_control/control/algos/pytorch/LAC_SAC_VERSIONS.md

 -   lac: Original from Han et al.
 -   lac2: Version in which the lyapunov constrained has been removed but the lyapunov critic is kept.
-It is similar to a SAC with a lyapunov critic.
+It is similar to a SAC with a SINGLE lyapunov critic.
+-   lac3: Version without Lyapunov constraint but with double-q trick.
--   lac3: Now the lyapunov constrained is added to the critic.
+-   lac4: Now let's add the constraint back to the lyapunov critic.

 # SAC VERSIONS